menu

 Overview

 Amasa is a tiny town located in the state of Michigan.
 With a population of 195 people and just one neighborhood, Amasa is the 645th largest community in Michigan.
-Amasa has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Amasa has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Occupations and Workforce

-Unlike some towns, Amasa isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Amasa are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Amasa is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Amasa is a town of managers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Amasa who work in management occupations (26.85%), business and financial occupations (25.93%), and sales jobs (8.33%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 30.56% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 30.56% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

-Amasa’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Amasa’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Amasa has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Amasa has few renters and college students.
 But the biggest reason it is quieter in Amasa than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Amasa may be for you.